 If you’ve found that your heat pump isn’t keeping up with the cooler weather in La Puente, it’s wise to give Temp Air System Inc a call.
 Investing in a backup heating system could save you some expense in the long run.
 We can install your backup system to work effortlessly with your heat pump.
 So, when it’s so cold that your heat pump can’t pull warmer air into your home, your thermostat can mechanically switch on your backup heating system.
 This method will keep your home warm and cozy on chilly days—and you can save your emergency heat switch for actual heating emergencies.

-If you want to find out more about ways you can supplement your heat pump’s heat supply or find out more about how your heat pump operates, call our experts at 800-630-0082.
+If you want to find out more about ways you can supplement your heat pump’s heat supply or find out more about how your heat pump operates, call our experts.
 Our team is happy to help.
 If it’s more convenient for you, you can also book an appointment with us online using our handy scheduler.